retypeapp/action-git-ftp/README.md

 ### `directory`

 Specifies the root where to place the Retype output files.
 The path is relative to the repository.
+This allows, for instance, to have the output in the same branch the input (source) files are in.

 - **Default:** null (root of the repository)
 - **Accepts:** A string.
 Example: `docs`

 #### Remarks

-Using `/` or `.` is equivalent to not specifying an input, as it will be changing to the `.//` and `./.` directories respectively.
+- Using `/` or `.` is equivalent to not specifying an input, as it will be changing to the `.//` and `./.` directories respectively.
 Use of upper-level directories (`../`) is accepted but may result in files being copied outside the repository, in which case the action might fail due to being outside the repository boundaries.

+- If the `directory` points to a subirectory within Retype's input, a recursive replication of the output directory may occur.
+Adding it as a [Retype exclude path](https://retype.com/configuration/project/#exclude) should be enough to avoid this.

 ### `ftp-host`